 I’ve highlighted a possible opportunity here –

-From a price action perspective, when the current market price is higher than the TC, it indicates that the traders are willing to buy even though the average price is higher.
+From a price action perspective, when the LTP is higher than the TC, it indicates that the traders are willing to buy even though the average price is higher.
 Hence, you should look for buying opportunities.
 Remember, when CMP is higher than TC, the TC now acts as a support line.

 Again, look for a price pull back to the BC line before initiating a fresh short.